open-edge-insights/eii-core/README.md

     ENV https_proxy http://proxy.iind.intel.com:911
     ```

-2. `docker ps` should list the below containers in IEI stack:
+2. `docker ps` should list all the containers which are included in docker-compose.yml

-   In Video analytics mode:
-   - ia_video_ingestion
-   - ia_imagestore
-   - ia_video_analytics
-   - ia_data_agent
-   - ia_logrotate

-   In time series data analytics mode:
-   - ia_telegraf
-   - ia_data_analytics
-   - ia_data_agent
-   - ia_logrotate

-    **Note**: If any of the above containers are not listed, always use cmd: `sudo tail -f /opt/intel/iei/logs/consolidatedLogs/iei.log` to find out the reason for container failure

-3. To verify if the data pipeline withing IEI is working fine i.e., from ingestion -> classification -> publishing classifed metadata onto the databus, then check the logs of `ia_data_agent` container using cmd: `docker logs -f ia_data_agent`.
+3. To verify if the data pipeline withing IEI is working fine i.e., from ingestion -> classification -> publishing classifed metadata onto the databus, then check the logs of `ia_video_analytics` container using cmd: `docker logs -f ia_video_analytics`.
 One should see, publish messages like `Publishing topic: [topic_name]`

-4. To verify the E2E data flow working between IEI running on ECN (Edge Compute Node) and `iei-simple-visualizer` app running on the same node or on a diff node, check if the classified images and their respective metadata is been received in the `iei-simple-visualizer` container.

-5. `/opt/intel/iei` root directory gets created - This is the installation path for IEI:
+5. `/opt/intel/eis` root directory gets created - This is the installation path for IEI:
-     * `config/` - all the IEI configs reside here.
-     * `logs/` - all the IEI logs reside here.
-     * `dist_libs/` - is the client external libs distribution package
-        * `DataAgentClient` -
-            * cpp - consists of gRPC cpp client wrappers, protobuff files and test programs
-            * py - consists of gRPC py client wrappers, protobuff files and test programs
-        * `OpcuaBusAbstraction` -
-            * c - consists of opcua C client wrappers and test programs
-            * py - consists of opcua py client wrappers and test programs
-     * `secret_store/` - This is the vault's persistent storage wherein IEI secrets are stored in encrypted fashion.
-This directory is recreated                       on every provision step.
      * `data/` - stores the backup data for persistent imagestore and influxdb

 ---